Story until October 2016

 I grew up in a family of six.
 I have three siblings and I’m the third one in line.
-Both my elder siblings are married and each one has a kid.
+Both my elder siblings are married.
 Which makes me the center of all the concerns right now at home.
-Being 32 and single is not the best position to be in in India.
+Being 33 and single is not the best position to be in in India.

-My father served in the Indian Navy which should explain why packing and unpacking has never been a concern for me.
+My father served in the Indian Navy which should explain why packing and unpacking never bothers me too much.

 This has been my journey to where I’m today: